 - The name and the return address of the applicant.

 The Vice President and General Counsel shall review the matter and may affirm, modify or reverse the denial.

 It is the policy of the SCA to provide routine information to permit public inspection of records without charge.
 Fees may be charged:

 - For reproduction, duplication, or copying of records; and

 - Where a fee is otherwise prescribed by law.

 Records will be photocopied or electronically copied by the SCA where appropriate.
 The person requesting a copy will be charged a fee of twenty-five (25¢) cents per page for hard copies not exceeding 9 x 14 inches or the actual cost of reproducing such records if larger copies are required.
 If it is not practicable for the SCA to photocopy any such record, the record will be copied commercially and the person requesting the copy will be charged a fee equal to the cost of such commercial reproduction.

 The fee for a computer printout is fifty (50¢) cents per page.

-Any fee charged in relation to these services must be paid by the person making the request, by check, money order or cash, in advance of the delivery of any record.
+Any fee charged in relation to these services must be paid by the person making the request, by check or money order, in advance of the delivery of any record.